How Important is the Train-Validation Split in Meta-Learning?: Is sample splitting always optimal?

-Theoerem~\ref{theorem:consistency-realizable-model} suggests that we are now able to compare performance of the two methods based on their asymptotic parameter estimation error (for estimating $\wb_{0,\star}$), which we state in the following result.
-Throughout the rest of this section, let
+Theorem~\ref{theorem:consistency-realizable-model} suggests that we are now able to compare performance of the two methods based on their parameter estimation error (for estimating $\wb_{0,\star}$).
+Towards a fine-grained comparison between the \trtr and \trval methods, we make the following assumption on the distributions of $\Xb_t$ and $\wb_t$: \begin{assumption}[Data distributions for realizable linear model] The inputs are standard Gaussian: $\xb_{t, i}\simiid \normal(\bzero, \Ib_d)$.
+The true coefficient $\wb_t$ is independent of $\Xb_t$ and satisfies